ISL: Kerala Blasters sack head coach Kibu Vicuna | Goal.com

 Indian Super League (ISL) club Kerala Blasters have decided to part ways with head coach Kibu Vicuna, Goal has learnt.

 Poor defending has been the team's major issue throughout the season.
-They have conceded 33 goals in 18 games, the worst tally in ISL this season.
+They have conceded 33 goals in 18 games, the worst tally in ISL this campaign.

 Goal tried to contact Kerala Blasters but the club remained unavailable to comment at the time of publication of this story.